santoshnukala/jukebot/weeklylog.md

 understand what you folks have been doing over the week.
 Include dates of your meeting(s) and who met on these days.

-- Prior to these last two weeks, we intended to use a midi to CSV file converter to work with the songs as CSV files since we thought this would be easier.
-On Wednesday September 30th, all of us met for about 90 minutes to discuss what we found after trying to convert midi files to CSV.
-We all had trouble converting the files, and we also thought it would be bad if our neural network outputted CSV files which we were unable to convert back into the midi format.We then decided to work on analyzing midi files in their original format.
+- Before these last two weeks, we intended to use a midi-to-CSV file converter to work with the songs as CSV files since we thought this would be easier.
+On Wednesday, September 30th, all of us met for about 90 minutes to discuss what we found after trying to convert midi files to CSV.
+We all had trouble converting the files, and we also thought it would be bad if our neural network outputted CSV files which we were unable to convert back into the midi format.
+We then decided to work on analyzing midi files in their original format.
-On Saturday October 3rd, we met up again to discuss our progress on analyzing midi files.
+On Saturday, October 3rd, we met up again to discuss our progress on analyzing midi files.
 Sahith found a tutorial in which someone was parsing midi files to be inputted into a neural network so we decided it would be best if we could each implement this and understand the tutorial fully.
-This way we could have a good framework for our own implementation.
-On Friday October 9th, we have tested our LSTM neural network on simple songs which have only one instrument and generated a test output midi file.
-Our goal is to test our neural network on Mario music and see how our network reacts to it.
+This way we could have a good framework for our implementation.
+On Friday, October 9th, we met up and confirmed that we have a working LSTM neural network which produced a midi file given ideal training data (one instrument piano songs).
+Our goal is to test our neural network on more complicated music (specifically various combinations of Mario music) to see how it performs and where the shortcomings are.

 II.
 What were obstacles faced if any in working on the project?
 This could be technical (like not being able to implement or understand particular techniques) or time issues (midterms for other courses etc).

 - As we progress we are realizing the complexities and nuances of this project and it takes a lot of time to understand each step of the process.
-For example, the aforementioned tutorial we implemented used a LSTM (Long Short-Term Memory) neural network.
+For example, the aforementioned tutorial we implemented used an LSTM neural network.
 We have not covered neural networks yet so there is a lot of individual research that needs to be done, and we hope that we can get a better understanding by discussing the tutorial as a group on October 10th.
-Lots of our group members had midterms early in the week of Monday October 5th so it was difficult for us to find a time to meet and discuss what we have implemented so far.
+Lots of our group members had midterms early in the week of Monday, October 5th so it was difficult for us to find a time to meet and discuss what we have implemented so far.
+After our meeting on Friday, October 9th we realized it takes a long time for the LSTM neural network to be trained (running it on a full dataset would take 12 hours).
+We will most likely have to stop training early when we work on it during the day to find the optimal combination of songs and have it run overnight.

 III.
 What is the plan for the next week including what each team member is planning